hergot/databroker/README.md

 ####APC

-You have to enable apc for cli - apc.enable_cli=1 in php.ini file or run phpunit with --exclude-group=apc
+You have to enable apc for cli - apc.enable_cli=1 in php.ini file or run phpunit with --exclude-group apc

+`$ ./phpunit --exclude-group apc -c .`